wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

-# 1. Galaxy Consensus getting started manual
+# 1. Galaxy Consensus getting started manual (DEPRECATED)

 **!!!THIS GUIDE IS OUT OF DATE!!!**